jrkaupert/cs-webdev-notes/The-Well-Grounded-Rubyist/the_well_grounded_rubyist.md

 by variables.

 ## 2.1 Talking to objects ##
+Writing Ruby programs is largely about creating objects that play distinct roles and perform actions related to that role

 ### 2.1.1 Ruby and object orientation ###
+Every object is an instance of a class, and behavior of objects is determined by method of the object's class

 ### 2.1.2 Creating a generic object ###
+In Ruby, the class concept fits on top of objects and not the other way around.
+Objects in Ruby can "learn" methods that weren't given by its class

+A generic new object can be created using `obj = Object.new`

+To ask an object to do something, we send messages, and if the object has the appropriate method corresponding to the message, it responds by performing that behavior.
+If a method with that name is not found, error-handling occurs

 ### 2.1.3 Methods that take arguments ###
+Variables listed in a method's definition are its *formal parameters*

+Values supplied to the method when calling the method are known as *arguments*

 ### 2.1.4 The return value of a method ###
+Ruby is made up of expressions that evaluate to particular values.
+Method calls are also expressions and evaluate to values as well (the method's *return value*)

+The return value for a method is the same as the last expression evaluated in that method.
+The `return` keyword makes return values explicit, but is usually optional.
+The `return` keyword must be used to return Multiple values or return in the middle of a method.

 ## 2.2 Crafting an object: The behavior of a ticket ##